 Login and security

 Passfolio provides a safe login.
-Users can select their personalized login setup in the Settings menu.
+Users can select their personalized login setup in the 'Settings' menu.
 By default, the platform will ask for biometric authentication upon each login.
-The 2FA authantication is via SMS and required of everyone upon registration.
+The two-factor authentication (2FA) is via SMS and required of everyone upon registration.
 Since it’s connected to your cellphone number, it’s not possible to deactivate 2FA.
 Overall, the login options left us with the impression that the app offers a high level of security.

-The range of order types is very narrow, users can essentially choose between Market and Limit.
+The range of order types is very narrow, as users can only choose between Market and Limit orders.
 This is less than the order types offered by some of its closest competitors.

 Order time limits are also available, such as Good 'til Canceled (GTC) and Good 'til Day (GTD).
 In practice, the limited scope of order types means that clients can only execute trades at market price or at limit, which is a rather slim offering.